hggmarks/uemura/README.md

 # uemura
-a NES (A.K.A nintendinho) emulator
+a NES (A.K.A nintendinho) emulator getting written in Rust because the crab is cool